by Michael Brown

 The twin drives of caution and cooperation cause Sintoshareeta to choose their friends with great care.
 New acquaintances are viewed warily until their motives are clear.
 Once they accept someone as a friend, however, a Sintoshareeta will not abandon them under any circumstances, short of physical violence.
 Considering the care given to the selection of their associates, however, such things rarely occur.

-There are literally thousands of belief systems on Sintoshee.
-Most incorporate holdover elements of ancient totemic or animistic worship.
-Contact with offworlders has introduced many other beliefs, and Sintoshareeta culture now boasts a dizzying array of religions and philosophies.
+Most of the thousands of belief systems on Sintoshee incorporate holdover elements of ancient totemic or animistic worship.
+Contact with offworlders has introduced many other belief systems, religions, and philosophies, many of which have been adopted into Sintoshareeta culture.

 Society and Culture